aleksati/the-sun-right-now-screensaver/README.md

 # The Sun Right Now - Screensaver

 The Sun Right Now is a desktop screensaver that displays 4K images of the sun in a mesmerizing slideshow.
-These photos are taken in real-time (T minus 8 minutes, due to the Earth's distance from the sun) and retrieved from the [NASA SDO](https://sdo.gsfc.nasa.gov/), a satellite observatory currently orbiting the Earth.
+The photos are real-time (minus 8 minutes, due to the Earth's distance from the sun) and retrieved from the [NASA SDO](https://sdo.gsfc.nasa.gov/), a satellite observatory currently orbiting the Earth.
 The images are updated automatically every 5 minutes to ensure only the very latest captures are shown.
 Built with Nodejs, React and Electron.

 Available for Windows (and OSX soon).